 * The MoD considered that the problems on the SSN Astute Class fast attack submarine programme were a consequence of not having ordered a submarine for 10 years, during which design moved from scale models to computer-aided design.
 The Committee describes 2 of the key lessons from the Astute submarine program, and adds that: “We consider it vital that these lessons are taken into account when the MoD acquires the successor to the current [SSBN nuclear missile] Vanguard class submarines.”

 * The UK’s FRES medium armored vehicle program was changed to a more off-the-shelf approach, with a competition in September 2007 featuring wheeled armored vehicles (France’s VBCI, GD MOWAG’s Piranha V, and the ARTEC Boxer that Britain had originally abandoned to pursue FRES.
 Nevertheless, the report says that the FRES Utility contender which has been recommended is a “developmental vehicle” that will be use as a base platform, not an off-the-shelf purchase.
 The Committee acknowledges the potential advantages, but also notes the potential risks.
 Given the program’s multi-billion pound size, continued scrutiny is to be expected.

 Other Procurement Issues

-- As a general approach, the UK MoD is moving toward an approach toward new “equipment which meets the vast majority – around 80% – of the military customer’s requirement, but which also has an ‘open architecture’ allowing incremental upgrading and innovation to be added later.”
+* As a general approach, the UK MoD is moving toward new “equipment which meets the vast majority – around 80% – of the military customer’s requirement, but which also has an ‘open architecture’ allowing incremental upgrading and innovation to be added later.”
 The Committee adds that this “appears to be a sensible approach,” as long as the requisite through-life management and project management skills are in place, and the discipline to stick to the approach is present.